jgillula/paperless-ngx-postprocessor/README.md

 * `PNGX_POSTPROCESSOR_AUTH_TOKEN=<token>`: The auth token to access the REST API of Paperless-ngx.
 If not specified, postprocessor will try to automagically get it from Paperless-ngx's database directly. (default: `None`)
 * `PNGX_POSTPROCESSOR_DRY_RUN=<bool>`: If set to `True`, paperless-ngx-postprocessor will not actually push any changes to paperless-ngx. (default: `False`)
 * `PNGX_POSTPROCESSOR_BACKUP=<bool or path>`: Backup file to write any changed values to.
-If no filename is given, one will be automatically generated on the current date and time.
+If no filename is given, one will be automatically generated based on the current date and time.
 If the path is a directory, the automatically generated file will be stored in that directory. (default: `False`)
 * `PNGX_POSTPROCESSOR_POSTPROCESSING_TAG=<tag name>`: A tag to apply if any changes are made during postprocessing. (default: `None`)
 * `PNGX_POSTPROCESSOR_RULESETS_DIR=<directory>`: The config directory containing the rulesets for postprocessing. (default: `/usr/src/paperless-ngx-postprocessor/rulesets.d`)
 * `PNGX_POSTPROCESSOR_PAPERLESS_API_URL=<url>`: The full URL to access the Paperless-ngx REST API. (default: `http://localhost:8000/api`)